wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.8 =
+* Add option to place a search box at the end of the primary, secondary or header right navigation areas

 = 1.7.3 =
 * Remove anonymous function to fix white screen issue for legacy PHP 5.2 users